-Almonds are what you should be snacking on: they’re packed with fiber and protein.
+Almonds are the food you should be snacking on to fill you up: they’re packed with fiber and protein.

 I love a handful straight out of the bag, but they’re also amazing chopped on top of yogurt parfait, toasted and tossed into a salad, or even paired with blackberries to satisfy a sweet craving.